PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/114-farewell-from-your-trusty-tester.md

 ## [Farewell from your trusty tester.](/114-farewell-from-your-trusty-tester.html) {#farewell-from-your-trusty-tester. .contentheading}

 All things must come to an end.
 And despite my sincerest hopes, my participation in this project is no different.
-It\'s with a heavy heart, and with a feeling that some may consider a lack of love (which I assure all of you it is not), that I make the decision today to leave PCSX2 entirely and officially.
+It's with a heavy heart, and with a feeling that some may consider a lack of love (which I assure all of you it is not), that I make the decision today to leave PCSX2 entirely and officially.
 There is no point in dragging out what must be